IFTA is an international non-profit organization with members in 22 countries.

 - Fostering the establishment of individual societies of technical analysts without bias in regard to race, creed or religion.
 It supports the need for maintaining a free and open worldwide market under normal, and in particular crisis periods.

 As a growing bridge of communication worldwide, IFTA remains open to methods of technical analysis, while encouraging the consideration and support of membership for both developing and established societies.

-The International Federation of Technical Analysts was established in the 1980’s.
-The original members were the Nippon Technical Analysts Association, the Market Technicians Association, the UK Society of Technical Analysts, the Technical Security Analysts Society of San Francisco and the Canadian Society of Technical Analysts.
+The International Federation of Technical Analysts was established in the 1980s.
+The original members were the Nippon Technical Analysts Association, the Market Technicians Association, the Society of Technical Analysts, the Technical Security Analysts Society of San Francisco, and the Canadian Society of Technical Analysts.

-IFTA was incorporated in the state of Delaware, USA on January 22, 1986; as a not-for-profit organisation to foster education and collaboration amongst technical analysis societies and associations around the world.
+IFTA was incorporated in the state of Delaware, USA on January 22, 1986; as a not-for-profit organization to foster education and collaboration amongst technical analysis societies and associations around the world.

 The first IFTA conference was held in Tokyo in late 1988.
 This provided an excellent forum for the exchange of ideas on the subject of technical analysis and its success was followed by a second Conference in London in October 1989.
 Since then IFTA has held an annual conference in different locations throughout the world.

 IFTA has been led by the following Chairs:

 - Wieland Arlt, CFTe (VTAD-Germany) 2020-Present

 - Mohamed El Saiid, MFTA, CFTe (ESTA-Egypt) 2016-2020